TREYCSE/component-library/README.md

   ![image](https://i.imgur.com/EOFHA37.png)

 ## Technologies
-> React, Storybook, and other front-end framework
+> React, Storybook, and other front-end frameworks

-### Prerequisites to Build - Vanilla PhP, React, and Storybook
+### Prerequisites to Build - React, Storybook, and Vanilla php

 Requirements for the software and other tools to build, test and push
 - [HTML, CSS, Javascript, and the DOM](https://www.w3schools.com/js/js_htmldom.asp)